-SSAC staff are here to meet with any registered student who has any concerns about their own alcohol or drug use, or the use of a friend, roommate or loved one.
-We are committed to providing short-term, evidence-based psychoeducational interventions, resource referral, consultation, and advocacy for students who are experiencing problems related to their or another person’s substance use.
+SSAC staff are here to meet with any student who has any concerns about their own alcohol or drug use, or the use of a friend, roommate or loved one.
+We are committed to providing short-term, evidence-based psycho-educational interventions, resource referral, consultation, and advocacy for students who are experiencing problems related to their or another person’s substance use.

-We take a non-judgmental perspective that built on compassion for our students and the desire to support each student.
+We take a non-judgmental perspective that is built on compassion for our students and the desire to support each student.
 We are understanding of the social and cultural influences at play when it comes to substance use and have a deep understanding of addiction/substance misuse.

 Our services are a collaborative process framed with education, risk reduction, recovery support, and a problem-solving approach aimed at empowering students towards their own goals.
 We assist students in defining recovery within the context of their own lives.

 SSAC can support students in: